Top 10 Best Credit Card Bonus Offers – May 2024 (Updated)

 Bilt members can again book complimentary bike sessions on the 1st of each month at SoulCycle studios across the country.
 10 bikes available per class on a first come, first served basis.
 One rider will get their rent paid (up to $2,500).

-There is also the new game show (one question only, prize is an entry to enter drawing to win free rent) on top of the usual PointsQuest trivia (I always try to grab these up to 250 bonus points on the 1st of each month).
+There is also the new game show (one question only, prize is an entry to enter drawing to win free rent) on top of the most reliable bet of up to 250 bonus points for PointsQuest Trivia.

 Just joined recently?
 Don’t miss these free Bilt Points opportunities (any day).
 Bilt lets you earn bonus points for a variety of different small activities, which can add up to 1,000+ easy points.
 I don’t know if these are officially listed anywhere, but I got them.